stevegrunwell/semver-parser/README.md

 $ composer require stevegrunwell/semver-parser
 ```

+Please note that while this library should be compatible with PHP 7.4 and newer, the unit tests are only run in CI against [actively-supported versions of PHP](https://www.php.net/supported-versions.php).

 ## Usage

 The constructor of the `Version` class can accept a valid, semantic version based on [the Semantic Versioning 2.0.0 specification](https://semver.org/spec/v2.0.0.html):